zio/zio/docs/overview/basic_concurrency.md

 ZIO.succeed("Hello").timeout(10.seconds)
 ```

-If an effect times out, then instead of continuing to execute in the background, it will be interrupted, for automatic efficient.
+If an effect times out, then instead of continuing to execute in the background, it will be interrupted, for automatic efficiency.

 ## Next Steps